Help shape the future of wellbeing in Waterloo Region by taking the Wellbeing Waterloo Region Survey.

 The purpose of the survey is to provide detailed information on the quality of life of residents in Waterloo Region.
 The Survey will follow the Canadian Index of Wellbeing (CIW) framework and will generate data designed to gather perceptions of residents concerning a variety of aspects linked to each of the CIWs eight domains of overall wellbeing: community vitality, healthy populations, democratic engagement, the environment, leisure and culture, education, living standards, and time use.
 It also provides opportunities for assessing the degree to which various subgroups in the population compare on their wellbeing.

-The survey results will be used to help to direct where change is needed most to achieve the highest quality of life for residents in Waterloo Region.
+The survey results will be used to help direct change where it is needed most to achieve the highest quality of life for residents in Waterloo Region.

 Residents will have an opportunity to complete the survey from April 16 – June 8, 2018.
 The results will be analyzed and shared with key partners more broadly with the public in late fall.